 Before reaching for de-icer, consider materials like sandbox sand or kitty litter that won’t melt ice but can provide traction.
 Fireplace ash is another choice; depending on your soil type, this could be beneficial to your plants.
 Alfalfa meal is another material that may serve as a fertilizer while also providing traction.

-A popular and relatively safe DIY de-icer uses dish soap and rubbing alcohol diluted in water.
+A popular and relatively safe DIY de-icer uses dish soap and rubbing alcohol diluted in hot water.

 If you must use a commercial de-icer, magnesium chloride and calcium chloride are slightly less harmful to plants (and work at much lower temps) than rock salt (sodium chloride).
 Urea can work as a de-icer, too.
 Used sparingly, urea can be beneficial as a fertilizer.
 But it can also lead to eutrophication in downstream waters and burn plants at higher concentrations.